-Travel Insurance Even if you are based in
+Travel Insurance Even if you are based in the UK travel insurance is worth having.

 Prices

 Detailed prices for all our holidays are available on the website at mickledore.co.uk

 About Mickledore

 Mickledore Travel is based in Keswick at the heart of the English Lake District.
 We are one of the leading specialists in selfguided walking and cycling holidays in the UK, and provide a friendly, professional and flexible service.